evanvliet/vw/README.md

 See [INDEX.md](../master/INDEX.md) for descirptions of the included sample functions.
-They are an idiosyncratic collection of accumulated favorites; some, in particular `sd`, `getpass`, and the scrap file ones, have proven useful over the years, but mostly serve as samples of how to format code so the *vw* tagging utility finds function defiinitions.
-Note the scripts use a `# +`/`# -` idiom to hold block comments.
+They are an idiosyncratic collection of accumulated favorites; some, in particular `sd`, `getpass`, and the scrap file ones, have proven useful over the years; but mostly serve as samples of how to format code so the *vw* tagging utility finds function defiinitions.
+Note the scripts use a `# +` / `# -` idiom to hold block comments.
 The tagging utility extracts these when generating documentation.

 ##### Folders